andremoreira73/messminer/README.md

 ## Citation

-If you use MessMiner, please cite:
+If you use Mess Miner, please cite:

 ```
-MessMiner
+Mess Miner
 Author: Andre Moreira
 November 2025
 ```

 ## To Dos

-MessMiner is currently a demo, not production-ready.
+Mess Miner is currently a demo, not production-ready.
 Future improvement ideas:

 **Production Hardening**